HackYourFuture/HTML-CSS/Week1/README.md

 • How to use the inspector
 ```

-### Install GitBash if you have a windows machine.

-If you have *Windows machines*, please follow the following link and install GitBash https://github.com/git-for-windows/git/releases/tag/v2.10.2.windows.1

-If you have Linux installed on your laptop or you have a MACbook, then you don’t need to do anything.
-See you this Sunday.

 ### Here are resources that we like you to read as a preparation for the coming lecture:
 - Start reading about media queries here: [Introduction to Media Queries](https://varvy.com/mobile/media-queries.html).
 - And read about [flexbox](https://tympanus.net/codrops/css_reference/flexbox/)